Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Introduction

 The execution of topological quantum computation can be divided into three main steps: \begin{enumerate} \item Initialization: pairs of non-abelian anyons are created from the vacuum.
 However, the creation of pairs is vulnerable to noise and not naturally robust.
 The distillation technique, which relies purely on braiding, can be employed to establish a suitable code space for initialization \cite{PhysRevA.81.052309}. \item Processing: the anyons are moved in 2-dimensional space to form braids in a 2+1-dimensional space-time, which corresponds to quantum unitary gates performed on the anyons' Hilbert space.
 The anyons must be kept sufficiently far apart to minimize errors.
-Nonetheless, a measurement-only scheme that does not require any exchange of anyons has also been proposed \cite{BONDERSON2009787}. \item Readout: the adjacent anyon pairs are fused together to close the computation process, which can be accomplished through the non-abelian anyons interferometry \cite{bonderson}. \end{enumerate}
+Nonetheless, a measurement-only scheme that does not require any exchange of anyons has also been proposed \cite{BONDERSON2009787}. \item Readout: the adjacent anyon pairs are fused together to close the computation process, which can be accomplished through the non-abelian anyons interferometry \cite{bonderson}. \end{enumerate} {According to the monoidal tensor category theory, the computation of braid matrix representation is guarenteed by knowing the fusion and rotation matrices of a given anyon model.
+However, the systematic procedure to determine the necessary sequence of fusion transformations is not studied. } This work aims to present a comprehensive procedure for computing the matrix elements of braid operators, with a specific focus on applying the foundational principles of anyon model theory in quantum computing.
+In Section \ref{sec:anyons}, we provide a detailed description of the method for constructing qubits or qudits by selecting suitable fusion states of a set of identical anyons.
+In Section \ref{sec:calculating-breading-generators}, we present a generalized approach for systematically calculating the matrix components of braid operators using predefined fusion and rotation matrices.
+Within this section, we introduce a braiding move that we call knitting, which greatly simplifies the numerical computation of braid operators acting on two anyons from different qubits.
+Additionally, we analyze the computational complexity of this formula using concrete examples from the Fibonacci anyon model. {Furthermore, we provide a general algorithm that automates the process of computing braid generators in any arbitrary fusion case.} Consequently, in Sections \ref{sec:cnot} and \ref{sec:ghz}, we demonstrate the utility of this method in tackling genuine quantum circuits using anyons.
+In Section \ref{sec:cnot}, the method is employed to reproduce a previously approximated CNOT gate using 6 Fibonacci anyons, while in Section \ref{sec:ghz}, we study the preparation of a five-qubit GHZ state using 15 Fibonacci anyons.
+It's noteworthy that the outcomes of this study have been implemented to develop an open-source package called TQSim \cite{TQSim}.